jishnusaurav/Classification-of-Iris-Flowers/README.md

 # Classification-of-Iris-Flowers
 This is a machine learning project in python that classifies Iris flowers into the species type on the basis of their dimensions using K -nearest neighbors algorithm.
 This is a basic Machine learning project in python that uses the K-Nearest Neighbour algorithm to classify Iris flowers into their respective species.
-The dataset is got from a libray in python.
+The dataset is got from a library in python.

 **Requirements**